nik658/UR10e_foundation_model/gym_xarm_policy/README.md

 * Output includes **evaluation videos** stored under the specified `output_dir`.
 * Logs include **mean reward**, **max reward**, **reward sum**, and **average reward per episode**.
 ---

-Let me know if you want this integrated into the full README or split into a separate `docs/` page.